Some links in this article are affiliate links, which means I earn from qualifying purchases.

 - Sabo Deadlift Shoe – Ideal for deadlifting, the minimalistic design of this shoe will bring your foot closer to the floor thus reducing the overall range of motion.
 It’ll also keep your body balanced, your ankle protected, and your feet secure so they don’t slip.

-- Nike Romaleos – Great for powerlifting and weightlifting, the thick upper and the heavy build of this shoe ensures better stability under the heaviest loads.
+- Nike Romaleos – Great for powerlifting and weightlifting, this shoe’s thick upper and heavy build ensures better stability under the heaviest loads.

 - Reebok Men’s Nano X1 – These shoes offer a comfortable, lightweight, and breathable construction, a flexible and roomy forefoot, a stable heel, as well as a supportive upper.
 All of which makes for incredible shoes for Crossfit.